butfirstchai.com

 Use a blender to make the batter

 Start with eggs and a little milk so that the eggs blend smoothly.
 Add the remaining milk, and the rest of the items that include flour, sugar, salt, zest and vanilla extract and blend to a smooth batter.
-The batter will be thin but needs to be rested for a while before you can use it.
+The batter will be thin, but it needs to rest for a while before you can use it.

 Preheat the oven with the skillet